cfagiani/nestling/readme.md

 * register for an api account on the Nest website
 * enter client id and client secret in the config.ini file
 * click auth url, accept the permissions and copy the PIN into the config.ini file as the auth_code
-* wire your thermistor to the raspberry pi GPIO pins
+* wire your DHT-11 to the raspberry pi GPIO pins
 * enter the data channel number in the config.ini file